NOC-OI/python-advanced-esces/_episodes/06-cartopy.md

 ~~~
 {: .language-python}

-If we'd like the gridlines at a different position we can specify these with Python lists in the `x_loc` and `y_loc` parameters.
+If we'd like the gridlines at a different position we can specify these with Python lists in the `xlocs` and `ylocs` parameters.
 For example

 ~~~
 fig = plt.figure(figsize=(10,5))